Home

 What's Here

-Group Home-Mental Health - Bristol, Sunhouse, Frontier Health
+Group Home-Mental Illness - Kingsport TN, Eldreth House, Frontier Health

-A residential facility for 12 adults with developmental disabilities that helps residents achieve independence within the community.
-Clients are offered support for community living, respite services, and are taught daily living skills.
-Service in Washington County is funded by Highlands Community Services Board.
+An adult supported living facility for 10 people with mental illness, helps residents achieve independence within the community.
+Clients are offered support for community living, psychosocial support and are taught daily living skills.

 What's Here